Why PHE at King's?

 PHE from a Christian perspective

-The PHE program explores today’s complicated and globalized world through classroom studies, discussions, and hands-on experiences.
-Your professors will challenge you to articulate the underlying dilemmas, questions, and problems in contemporary public life, and to explore how a biblically-informed vision of life can open up alternative ways of thinking about these issues.
+The PHE program explores today’s globalized and often complicated world through classroom studies, discussions, and hands-on experiences.
+Professors will challenge students to articulate the underlying dilemmas, questions, and problems in contemporary public life, and to explore how a biblically-informed vision of life can open up alternative ways of thinking about these issues.
 King’s wants to develop leaders who don’t park their faith as they enter the public realm.
-We encourage our grads to "to act justly, to love mercy, and to walk humbly with God."
-(Micah 6:8).
+We encourage our grads to "to act justly, to love mercy, and to walk humbly with God" (Micah 6:8).